 I used the Connect to trigger a couple of Profoto A1 lights, one in Canon fit and the other in Nikon fit.
 As soon as the A1s were set to Air-TTL mode, the Connect started to trigger them when the shutter release was depressed.

 As USB-C port is provided for charging and making firmware updates.

-I want to shoot a bit more with the Connect, but so far it has worked flawlessly.
-It connected quickly to the A1 lights and fired them each time.
-The flash output also adjusted whenever I used the app or the camera’s controls to tweak it.
+Whenever I turn on the Profoto Connect, it works flawlessly.
+It connects quickly to the A1 lights and fires them each time.
+The flash output also adjusts whenever I used the app or the camera’s controls to tweak it.